 In Genesis 2:5, God is describing a different kind of plant.
 What was not yet created were the shrubs (שִׂ֫יחַ) which were a product of the field and cultivated by man.
-God also created another plant (עֵ֥שֶׂב) that was often found in the fields.
 Naturally, this is why the author of Genesis points out that it had not rained yet and man was not present to work the ground, resulting in no crops.

-Many also claim that God seemingly created the trees and after he created Adam but again that is a mis-reading.
+Many also claim that God seemingly created the trees after he created Adam but again that is a mis-reading.

 The Lord God planted a garden toward the east, in Eden; and there He placed the man whom He had formed.
 9 Out of the ground the Lord God caused to grow every tree that is pleasing to the sight and good for food.
 (Genesis 2:8)

 How could God place Adam in the garden without having first created it?
-And about the food plants, the author is not stating a series of events.
+Clearly the garden was already created.
+In regards to the food plants, the author is not stating a series of events.
 It is a general statement that God had placed food in the garden.
 It’s not a sequential list like Genesis 1.

 Did God create Adam and Eve separately or together?

 The creation account of Adam ad Eve in chapter one is a generic account.
 There is no description from the author about how they were created.

 God created man in His own image, in the image of God He created him; male and female He created them.
 (Genesis 1:27)